DaveVoorhis/Wrapd/README.md

 That, plus automated schema migration, is Wrapd's main selling point: JDBC-to-Streams, bridged.

+It's easy:

-First, you create your database.
-This is a "SQL first" library, where the presumption is that the database exists, either via Wrapd's schema migration mechanisms or externally defined.
+1. Create your database.
+Wrapd is a "SQL first" library, where the presumption is that the database exists, either via Wrapd's schema migration mechanisms or externally defined.

-Then, you define your SQL queries inside Java.
+2. Define your SQL queries inside Java.
 Collectively, your query definitions form a database abstraction layer.
 All the SQL lives within the database abstraction layer.
 Normally, no SQL is found outside it, and all queries are invoked by regular type-safe Java methods.

-You run some simple machinery (not shown here) to iterate all the query definitions and generate Java source code from them and compile the source code to binary .class files.
+3. Run some simple machinery (not shown here) to iterate all the query definitions and generate Java source code from them and compile the source code to binary .class files.

-That creates ready-to-use methods to invoke your previously-defined SQL queries with type-checked parameters and no visible SQL (that's back in the query definitions, in the database abstraction layer) that emit Java Streams with native, statically type-checked attributes.
+4. Use the generated methods to invoke your previously-defined SQL queries with type-checked parameters and no visible SQL (that's back in the query definitions, in the database abstraction layer) that emit Java Streams with native, statically type-checked attributes.